 Graduates of the Columbia College Special Education program must demonstrate a mastery of national standards for beginning special education teachers.
-Our Multicatergorical program equips future teachers with the skills needed to be learner ready on day one to meet the needs of students with mild to moderate disabilities in PreK-Grade 12 classrooms.
+Our comprehensive program equips future teachers with the skills necessary to be learner ready on day one to meet the needs of students with mild to moderate disabilities in PreK-Grade 12 classrooms.

 Special Education is recognized by the Council for Exceptional Children (CEC), the South Carolina Department of Education, and is nationally accredited by the NCATE/CAEP through Fall 2022.

 - The Special Education program has a 100% job placement rate for the last 5 years for completers; 100% of our completers pass the licensure exams required for initial certification.

 - Our unique field experience design provides experiences in Resource and Self Contained classrooms across elementary, middle and high school settings prior to the final semester of student teaching.
 This gives each student the opportunity to experience diverse multicategorical placements.

 - A student chapter of the Council for Exceptional Children is housed on the Columbia College campus and collaborates with the Columbia professional chapter 165.

 - Special education is a critical need area in our state and students qualify for loan forgiveness programs upon entering their classrooms.